The Dagger of Amon Ra: Plot

-The investigation reveals multiple interconnected schemes involving art forgery, identity theft, and a secret Egyptian cult operating in the museum's basement.
+The investigation reveals interconnected schemes involving art forgery, identity theft, and a secret Egyptian cult operating in the museum's basement.
 Laura discovers that the museum's Egyptian collection harbors both ancient mysteries and modern deceptions.
 The case grows more complex as she uncovers romantic entanglements among the staff, a criminal network extending beyond the museum, and evidence that the original theft was orchestrated from within.

 Laura's survival depends on solving puzzles, avoiding death traps, and piecing together clues scattered throughout the museum's diverse exhibits.
-She must distinguish between coincidental deaths and deliberate murders while identifying which suspects are victims, accomplices, or the primary culprit.
+She is expected to figure out which of the suspects are guilty of the killings that occur that night.

-The game features four different endings, depending if Laura gathers enough evidence to expose both the murderer and the thief.
+The game features four different endings, depending on whether Laura gathers enough evidence to expose both the murderer and the thief.
 These endings include combinations of different fates for the antagonists, Laura's romantic prospects, her job status, and the fate of the dagger.